azalzala/guardianwebapp/README.md

-# 📊 Data evaluation template
+# News Web App

-A simple Streamlit app showing how to evaluate and annotate data, using dataframes and charts.
+:newspaper: A simple application for collecting, processing and visualising the metadata of environmental articles published on The Guardian.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://data-evaluation-template.streamlit.app/)